bloomlabs/bloom-schedule/README.md

 To be written.

 ## API
-The API is written as a Web 2.0 REST-style API.
-It is built upon the Slim PHP micro-framework to make life a little easier.
+The API is built upon the Slim PHP micro-framework using the standard REST design principle.

 ### Bookings
 `GET -> /booking/all` - Returns the details of all current and future bookings